riku2015/pyham/README.md

 Both are to be compatible with [eQSO](https://en.wikipedia.org/wiki/Radio_over_IP#eQSO), [FRN](http://www.freeradionetwork.eu/) and [Echolink](http://www.echolink.org/).
 Pyham also introduces its own protocol.

 ### Software requirements
 This program requires [Python](https://www.python.org/) 3.x to be installed.
-Tested with Python 3.6 on Windows.
+Mandatory.

+**Python modules**
 [PyAudio](https://pypi.org/project/PyAudio/) is required for sound.
 Mandatory.

 [wxPython](https://pypi.org/project/wxPython/) is required for graphical interface.
-Not mandatory.
+Not mandatory if using command line interface.

 ### How to install required libraries:
 > pip install pyaudio